 I have been working in the games industry since the early 1990’s in various roles covering game design, producing, product management, consulting and in-game writing.
 Since 2009 I have been focussing mainly on the free-to-play / games-as-a-service side of the industry.
 This actually has been the most interesting and fun part of my career so far, because metrics driven game development and looking at games as a service rather than a product has turned game design into a game itself for me.
 Especially my work as the lead game designer at eRepublik and for The Fishing Club 3D has deepened my understanding of the life cycle of free-to-play online games.

-I love to literally grow online games, planting the minimum viable product (MVP) as the seed and then growing the game by adding just the right mixture of features, content and tweaks to increase the game’s player acquisition, retention and monetization.
+I love to literally grow online games, planting the minimum viable product (MVP) as the seed and then growing the game by adding just the right mixture of features, content and tweaks to increase the game’s retention, user acquisition and monetization.

 Abitur (Baccalaureate), Ernst Barlach Gymnasium in Unna

 University of Münster, German language and literature studies

 02/2013 – now

 Since the beginning of 2012 I have been focussing fully on the production of The Fishing Club 3D, a fishing game on Facebook, focussed on community building.
 The game has been developed with Unity 3D.
 The Fishing Club 3D is a no-budget production by indie-developer Robot Riot, of which I am a co-founder.
 Thanks to Robot Riot’s ultra-lean remote studio setup and combined experience, we have been able to grow The Fishing Club 3D into a profitable business without any external funding.